mounikaperi/java-spring-projects/README.md

     	- The problem is that the lambda to which this method reference expands does not declare an exception.
 The Supplier interface does not allow checked exceptions.
      	- There are two approaches to get around this problem.
 One is to catch the exception and turn it into an unchecked exception.

+Using a Spliterator:

+	- A Spliterator starts with a Collection or a stream.
+The characteristics of a Spliterator depends on the underlying data source.
+ 	- A collection data source is a basic Spliterator.
+  	- By Constrast, when using a Stream data source, the Spliterator can be parallel or even infinite.
+   	- The Stream itself is executed lazily rather than when the Spliterator is created.
+    	- Spliterator methods:

+       		Spliterator<T> trySplit()		Returns Spliterator containing ideally half of the data which is removed from the current Spliterator.
+	 						This method can be called multiple times and will eventually return null when data is no longer splittable. void forEachRemaining(Consumer<T> c)	Processes remaining elements in Spliterator boolean tryAdvance(Consumer<T> c)	Processes single element from Spliterator if any remain.
+Returns whether element was processed.

+    		var stream = List.of("bird-", "bunny-", "cat-", "dog-", "fish-", "lamb-", "mouse-");
+      		Spliterator<String> originalBagOfFood = stream.spliterator();
+		Spliterator<String> emmasBag = originalBagOfFood.trySplit();
+  		emmasBag.forEachRemaining(System.out::print); // bird-bunny-cat-
+    		Spliterator<String> jillsBag = originalBagOfFood.trySplit();
+      		jillsBag.tryAdvance(System.out::print); //dog-
+		jillsBag.forEachRemaining(System.out::print); // fish-

+    		originalBagOfFood.forEachRemaining(System.out::print); // lamb-mouse-

+      	- Line 1 and Line 2 we define a List..
+Line 3 and Lne 4 create two Spliterator references.
+The first is original bag, which contains all seven elements.
+       	- The second is our split of the original bag, putting roughly half of the elements at the front into Emma's bag.
+	- We then print the three contents of Emma's bag on line4.
+ 	- Our original bag of food now contains four elements.
+We create a new Spliterator on line 6 and put the first two elements into Jill's bag.
+  	- We use tryAdvance() on line 6 to output a single element, and then line 7 prints all remaining elements.

+     		var originalBag = Stream.iterate(1, n->++n).spliterator();
+       		Spliterator<Integer> newBag = originalBag.trySplit();
+	 	newBag.tryAdvance(System.out::print) // 1
+   		newBag.tryAdvance(System.out::print) // 2
+     		newBag.tryAdvance(System.out::print) // 3

+       - The Spliterator recognized that the stream is infinite and doesn't attempt to give you half.
+       - Instead, newBag Contains a large number of elements.
+We get the first three since we call tryAdvance() three times.
+       - It would be a bad idea to call forEachRemaining() on an infinite stream.

+Collecting Results:

+	- The collect() terminal operation.
+There are many predefined collectors.
+These collectors are available via static methods on the Collectors class. var ohMy = Stream.of("lions","tigers","bears");
+   		String result = ohMy.collect(Collectors.joining(", "));
+     		System.out.println(result); // lions, tigers, bears
+       	- Notice how the predefined collectors are in the Collectors class rather than the Collectors interface similar to Collection vs Collections.
+	- We pass the predefined joining() collector to the collect() and it performs the average for us.
+ 		Double result = ohMy.collect(Collectors.averagingInt(String::length);
+   		System.out.println(result);
+     	- The pattern is the same.
+We pass a collector to collecT() and it performs the avergae for us.
+      	- This time we needed to pass a function to tell the Collector what is the average.
+       	- We used a method reference which returns an int upon execution.
+With primitive streams, the result of an avergae was always a double, regardless of what type is being averaged.
+For collectors, it is a Double since those need an Object. var ohMy = Stream.of("lions", "tigers","bears");
+  		TreeSet<String> result = ohMy.filter(s -> s.startsWith("t")).collect(Collectors.toCollection(TreeSet::new));
+    		System.out.println(result);